Anthropic Shipped the Runtime. Who Ships the Governance?

 -

 Garcia v.
-Character Technologies, Inc. (M.D.
-Fla., May 2025) (holding that an AI chatbot is a “product” for products liability purposes and that design defect claims are actionable for the absence of safety guardrails). ↩
+Character Techs., Inc., 785 F. Supp.
+3d 1157 (M.D.
+Fla.
+2025) (denying motion to dismiss; finding complaint plausibly alleged the AI chatbot constituted a “product” for products liability purposes and that design-defect claims were actionable for the absence of safety guardrails). ↩

 -